hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 !!!
 Warning

-Currently, the Multiple component only supports search in the trigger and is considered an accessibility issue (nested interactive).
-This is something we are working to improve in collaboration with the PowerSelect team.
+Currently, the Multiple component includes search within an area of the trigger instead of displaying it in the beforeOptions.
+This causes a nested interaction which is an accessibility violation.
+We are in the process of working with the Ember Power Select maintainers to resolve this issue and make it the same as in the Single component.

 !!!